 How long have they been around?

-However, the younger tour companies, run by veteran safari guides or working with experienced staff, sometimes have the competitive edge of being innovative, energetic and enthusiastic.
+On the other hand, the younger tour companies, run by veteran safari guides or working with experienced staff, sometimes have the competitive edge of being innovative, energetic and enthusiastic.
 In a vibrant and competitive industry, you can easily avoid the fly-by-night safari operators by looking into the operator carefully, reading reviews and asking questions, especially if the company was founded yesterday.

 Specific questions include: